Piaggio: Production

-In 2007 Piaggio Group officially arrives in Vietnam.
+In 2007 Piaggio Group arrived in Vietnam.
 The Vinh Phuc plant includes R&D, welding and painting activities, as well as final assembly of the scooters, with warehouse, testing, quality control and office areas.

-In 2009 the Piaggio Mp3 Hybrid makes its debut on the market which was first hybrid scooter in the world, integrating the conventional low-environmental-impact internal combustion engine with a zero-emission electric motor and combining the advantages of the two power trains.
+In 2009 the Piaggio Mp3 Hybrid made its debut on the market which was first hybrid scooter in the world, integrating the conventional low-environmental-impact internal combustion engine with a zero-emission electric motor and combining the advantages of the two power trains.
 In Baramati (State of Maharashtra), in 2012, the Piaggio Group's new plant for the production of Vespa's for the local market was opened.

-In 2013 the PADC – Piaggio Advanced Design Center opened in Pasadena (California, United States).
+In 2013 the PADC, Piaggio Advanced Design Center opened in Pasadena (California, United States).
 The Vespa 946 was also launched this year, along with the new Vespa Primavera, the latest evolution of the "small body" family.
 In 2013 Vespa's worldwide sales numbered almost 190,000 units; in 2004 the figure stood at 58,000.
-In ten years of continuous progression over 1.3 million new Vespas have reached the streets of the world.
+In ten years of continuous progression over 1.3 million new Vespas have been produced.
 Since 1946 over 18 million Vespas have been produced and sold.

 In September 2017 Foton and Piaggio agreed to form a joint venture to develop and produce light commercial vehicle.
-Based on Foton chassis the new vehicle was sold by Piaggio Commercial Vehicle division in Europe and in all markets around the world but not in China.
+Based on Foton chassis the new vehicle was sold by Piaggio Commercial Vehicle division globally apart from China.
 The vehicle is intended to be a successor of the Piaggio Porter and production was planned to start in mid-2019 in Pontedera (Italy) with all components produced by Foton in China.

 "Cultural Project" Piaggio

 Piaggio's "cultural project" promotes the reconstruction and enhancement of the company's heritage and is composed by three initiatives: the Piaggio Foundation, the Historical Archives and the Piaggio Museum.
 In 2003 the Museum and Archives were recognised as the Best Corporate Museum and Archive by winning the Italian prize "Premio Impresa e Cultura".
 In 2016, under the patronage of the Italian Ministry of Culture, Piaggio received the Corporate Art Award from pptArt for its Corporate Museum.